Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 All members of the community must recognize that electronic communications are by no means secure, and that during ordinary management of computing and networking services, network administrators may inadvertently view user files or messages.

-In cases where a graduate is dismissed from a subsequent enrollment, KHSC-KansasCOM reserves the right to revoke alumni benefits if/when necessary.
+In cases where a graduate is dismissed from a subsequent enrollment, KHSU-KansasCOM reserves the right to revoke alumni benefits if/when necessary.

 Photo/Video Release

-All registered students consent to allow KHSC-KansasCOM to take, record, reproduce, digitally modify for enhancement and refinement, or use photographs, voice, video or video still, digital audio quotes, public displays, public performances, or otherwise of a student’s likeness associated with KHSC-KansasCOM and its activities for the purposes related to marketing, social media, or promotion of KHSC-KansasCOM, including its classes, activities, or other events without limitation.
+All registered students consent to allow KHSU-KansasCOM to take, record, reproduce, digitally modify for enhancement and refinement, or use photographs, voice, video or video still, digital audio quotes, public displays, public performances, or otherwise of a student’s likeness associated with KHSU-KansasCOM and its activities for the purposes related to marketing, social media, or promotion of KHSU-KansasCOM, including its classes, activities, or other events without limitation.
 Students who do not wish to have their image used should contact the Office of the Registrar and request a FERPA hold to be placed on their student information/data.
-Once the proper forms have been signed by the student, the Office of the Registrar will notify KHSC-KansasCOM marketing of the hold, which will block any identified student images from being published.
+Once the proper forms have been signed by the student, the Office of the Registrar will notify KHSU-KansasCOM marketing of the hold, which will block any identified student images from being published.

 Further information on the recording of class and non-class events is available from the Office of Student Affairs and Services.
 Private conversations and/or meetings may not be recorded without the informed consent of all parties involved.
 Failure to obtain permission to record may result in disciplinary action.